Institute of Surgery — Valikhnovski Surgery Institute

 - "Surgical Clinic of the Year" — "Choice of the Year" award (2016, 2017, 2018, 2019, four consecutive years)

-- Top 10 medical institutions in Ukraine according to Investgazeta (since 2013)
+- Top-10 Medical Institutions in Ukraine according to Investgazeta (since 2013)

 - "Diamond partner" MASC Congress

-Public Patients and Media Presence
+Public Patients & Media Presence

-Complex Cases — Reconstruction Types
+Complex Cases — Types of Reconstruction

-- Facial reconstruction after severe trauma, burns and oncological operations;
+- Facial reconstruction after severe trauma, burns, and oncological operations;

 - Maxillofacial trauma — fractures, complex defects, orthognathic surgery;

-- Post-traumatic reconstruction — after traffic accidents, industrial, domestic and combat injuries;
+- Post-traumatic reconstruction — after traffic accidents, industrial, domestic, and combat injuries;

 - Pediatric reconstruction — in collaboration with Massachusetts General Hospital / Shriners Boston (since 2019);